JackAubrey/functional-programming/README_20_Java_Generics.md

 - If I am using "Unbounded wildcard" type or "UpperBounded wildcard" type we can perform **only read operation**.
   Because this question mark stands for unknown type, and we have a List UpperBounded or Unbounded we don't know which type of element to add to list.
 - If I am using "LowerBounded wildcard" according to the super type we can perform write operations.

+### Behavior
+What is happening in this case?

+    // we have a non-generic method that use RAW-Type
+    // the area of this method is Non-Generic, it can handle any kind of type static void nonGenericMathod(List rawList) {
+      rawList.add( 10 );
+      rawList.add( "A String" );
+      rawList.add( true );
+    }

+    // We declare a modifiable type-parametrized list List<String> stringList = new ArrayList<>( List.of("Basic", "Strong") );

+    // Now we pass this type-parametrized list of String to our non-generic method nonGenericMathod( stringList );

+    // and print the type-parametrized list
+    System.out.println( stringList );

+    // this is the result.....
+    [Basic, Strong, 10, A String, true]

+Why?
+Because the behavior of an object depend on the location in which the object is present.
+If are in generic area you can only be able to add elements which are of parameterized type.
+If it is non-generic area you can add any type of elements to that object.
+The snippet above can produce ClassCastException only if we try to use the list via stream.
+If we iterate it with normal "for" loop (using Object as type) we'll haven't exception.

+In the opposite scenario:

+    // we have a generic method
+    // the area of this method is Generic, it can handle only the type declared static void genericMethod(List<String> stringList) {
+        stringList.add("Foo");
+        stringList.add("A String");
+    }

+    // We declare a modifiable raw-type list
+    List rawList = new ArrayList<>( List.of("Basic", "Strong") );
+    rawList.add( 1001 );
+    rawList.add( false );
+    rawList.add( LocalDateTime.now() );

+    // Now we pass this raw list to our generic method genericMethod( rawList );

+    // and print the raw-type list
+    System.out.println( rawList );

+    // this is the result.....
+    [Basic, Strong, 1001, false, 2024-09-24T10:31:44.180029162, Foo, A String]

+In this second case, since the "rawList" is raw, this means it handle Object type, and we can use streams on it.
+However, we are broking the behaviors.
+If the "genericMethod" or the "stringList" needs to iterate the passed list, we will obtain error only at runtime time.
+We should avoid these situations, the main goal of the Generics is to obtain errors at compile time.

+See the "Behavior" example on "courses.basics_strong.generics.section26" package.

+**So!
+Never use raw types**